About the dean

 Her research interests are in the area of nursing leadership, and the ethical conflicts of nurses and other health professionals.
 She has published in a number of journals on topics such as ethical conflicts of nurses and nurse managers, and on issues related to nurses’ work life, absenteeism and turnover.

-Dr. Gaudine is also co-author with Dr. Marianne Lamb of Nursing Leadership and Management: Working in Canadian Healthcare Organizations, a textbook for senior nursing students to be published in 2014.
+Dr. Gaudine is also co-author with Dr. Marianne Lamb of the recently published Nursing Leadership and Management: Working in Canadian Healthcare Organizations, a textbook for senior nursing students.
 Dr. Lamb is a former director of Memorial’s School of Nursing, and a professor emeritus at Queen’s University.

 Dr. Gaudine will serve as dean pro tempore until Sept.
 30, 2014, or until a permanent dean is found.